 Jamal Pipes Industries (Pvt.)
 Limited ("The Company or JPI"), a family operated business, is engaged in manufacturing of pipes and allied products for four decades.
 The Company's product slate includes black line pipes, galvanized line pipes, variety of poles (octaconical poles, tubular poles and street light poles and guardrails.
-Around 47% is contribution from poles while remaining 53% arises from pipes and guardrails.
+Around 24% is contribution from poles while remaining 76% arises from pipes and guardrails including a small portion of G.I pipes.
 Diversification in product slate is considered positive while further strengthening of revenue from each product would reduce concentration and add cushion to business risk profile.
-The business and financial risk of the steel sector has increased due to import restrictions, limited raw material coverage, soaring raw material prices, exchange rate volatility, and higher interest rates.
-The ongoing situation is expected to persist, however companies, keeping track of leveraging, finding alternative raw material and able to diversify their portfolio are able to sustain the current pressures.
-The Company in line with the industry trend faced a volumetric decline though, order book remain in comfortable position, as it enjoys a long association from big corporate clients.
-During the period 9MFY23, JPI sales revenue clocked to PKR ~1,880mln (FY22: PKR ~3,097mln).
-The gross profit and net profit for the period 9MFY23 stood at 7.9% - PKR ~149mln & 1.2% - PKR ~22mln (FY22: 8.5% - PKR ~263mln & 2.3% - PKR ~71mln) respectively.
-The decline in revenue and margins was due to the increase in Hot Rolled Coil (HRC) prices - the basic raw material, along with inability to establish LCs, increased energy prices, policy rates and slowdown in economic growth.
-However owing to better retention prices JPI manages to clamp it margins.
-JPI manages its working capital through the mix of internal cash generation and short term borrowings.
-As of 9MFY23 leveraging stood at 15.1% (FY22: 18.3%: FY21: 43.9%) constituting 100% short term borrowings - inherent need of the business model.
+The ratings take into account the high business risk profile of the steel pipes and tubes industry, which is particularly sensitive to economic cyclicality, fluctuations in exchange rates, and international steel prices.
+The industry also contends with challenges such as low-capacity utilization owing to lower demand due to slowdown in economy, higher financing costs, rupee depreciation, and rising energy costs.
+The Company in line with the industry trend faced a volumetric decline though, order book remains in comfortable position, as it enjoys a long association from big corporate clients.
+During the period 6MFY24, JPI sales revenue clocked to PKR ~1,596mln (FY23: PKR ~2,507mln).
+The gross profit and net profit for the period 6MFY24 stood at 9.9% - PKR ~158mln & 3.6% - PKR ~58mln (FY23: 10.3% - PKR ~258mln & 3.1% - PKR ~78mln) respectively.
+Owing to ease of import restrictions JPI starts to import the raw material which previously was purchased locally at a higher cost.
+JPI manages its working capital through the mix of internal cash generation and short-term borrowings.
+As of 6MFY24 leveraging stood at 29.7% (FY23: 10.3%) constituting 100% short term borrowings - inherent need of the business model.
 Sufficient cushion in working capital lines are available.
-In order to cater the macro economic challenges JPI prefers to source expensive raw material from local suppliers on extended credit terms and relies less on imports.

 The ratings reflect an adequate market presence of JPI in a highly fragmented industry.
 The Company has an explicit policy of not raising any long-term debt, therefore, the debt book only contains of short-term borrowings.